Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Collision Avoidance Policy

 Then for $\mathcal Q_i<0$ one has out of Lemma \ref{barrier condition} that the \ac{OGA} policy is both \ac{gas} and collision-free.
-For $\mathcal Q_i>0$ one has $\dot W_i>0$, which implies that the position trajectories $\bm r_i(t)$ evolve upwards the level sets of the Lyapunov-like function $W_i$.
-This condition \emph{may} jeopardize safety and dictates the definition of an additional, \ac{LR} policy, which will ensure that the trajectories $\bm r_i(t)$ remain in the constrained set $\mathcal K_i$. \begin{last resort} The \ac{LR} control policy for agent $i$, realized via:
+For $\mathcal Q_i>0$ one has $\dot W_i>0$, which implies that the position trajectories $\bm r_i(t)$ evolve along the positive direction of the gradient vector $\nabla W_i$.
+This condition \emph{may} jeopardize safety and dictates the definition of an additional policy to ensure that the trajectories $\bm r_i(t)$ remain in the constrained set $\mathcal K_i$.